What to see in Saumur France: the pearl of the Anjou

 Right in the main square at the Bistro you can taste Galician sirloin flank steak with candied shallots or how about Pig’s trotters with Le Puy lentils?

-Recommended by the Michelin Guide at the Alchemist you can sample traditional regional cuisine from eels with candied lemons to Loire Pike stuffed with chanterelles and for dessert enjoy the traditional Crémet d’Anjou.
+Recommended by the Michelin Guide at la Alchimiste you can sample traditional regional cuisine from eels with candied lemons to Loire Pike stuffed with chanterelles and for dessert enjoy the traditional Crémet d’Anjou.

 Where to stay in Saumur

 Hotel Londres is located right in the centre of town close to every amenity you can think of.
-This 19th-century building offers stylish individually decorated and furnished rooms with floor to ceiling windows.
+This 19th-century building offers stylish individually decorated and furnished rooms with floor-to-ceiling windows.
 The rooms are soundproofed and are complete with flat screens and free wifi.
-There is a fantastic breakfast buffet and fresh baked cakes with tea available on weekends.
+There is a fantastic breakfast buffet and freshly baked cakes with tea available on weekends.